If you have any questions or concerns regarding this process please email the team at email@example.com

 Nelson and Tansley United churches amalgamated in 2017.
 As part of the deliberations that later led to the amalgamation of St Stephen and Tansley United churches (2019) the Council/Board of each church agreed that in order for the newly formed congregation/community of faith to best discover its identity and mission and determine its direction, the leadership of an Intentional Interim Minister (IIM) would be needed.

 Rev. Helen Prior (IIM) began her 23 month appointment (August 1, 2019 – June 30, 2021 inclusive) with the congregation in August 2019.
 At the Congregational Meeting, September 27, 2020 the congregation unanimously supported the motion that the Human Resources Commission of Horseshoe Falls Regional Council be asked to extend this appointment for a period of up to 12 months beyond June 30, 2021.
 We anticipate the request being considered at the November meeting of the Human Resources Commission.
+The approval was given on November 25, 2020 subject to the submission of required paperwork.
+This is in progress and will mean that Rev. Helen’s time with us is extended beyond July 2021 while the work of the Transition Team continues.

 As required by the United Church of Canada (UCC) whenever a congregation is served by an IIM, a Transition Team (TT) was formed.
 The TT began its work in August 2019.
 The Team is made up of seven members elected by the congregation (Robert Chatterton, Linda Draddy, Sharyn Georgas, Stacy Goodale, Barb McKeown, Chisanga Puta-Chekwe and Sue Stephen), two representatives of Regional Council (Mel Matthias and Marilyn Parsons) and Rev. Helen.
 It is the role of the TT to work with Rev. Helen to help guide the work of the community of faith through the period of intentional ministry.
 We welcome your questions, comments or concerns.
 Please submit to the email above.